bieneSchwarze/vaccinationDecision_infoChannel/README.md

 Estimation results are pooled by Rubin's combining rules.
 The missingness pattern in the used data set and the variables used for imputation are documented in the supplement file *SupplementMI.pdf*.
 For fitting the survey-weighted logit regression models, we use Lumley's survey package (version 4.1.1) in R.
+The results of a sensitivity check where the explanatory variable subjective assessment of being informed about COVID-19 has been coded differently than in the main analysis (three instead of two categories) are given in the file *sensitivityCheck_categoriesInformedness.xlsx*.